aguilar8788/GalvanizeReads/README.md

 # GalvanizeReads

-Galvanize reads is a web app that allows users to create a collection of books and authors to a database.
+Galvanize reads is a web app that allows users to create a collection of books and authors by adding them to a database.
 You can also edit and delete your submissions.
 The app demonstrates a CRUD based application.

 #A deployed version of the app can be found at https://galvanize-reads-paguilar.herokuapp.com/